 - Individuals on federal disability

-- Full-time government employees/civil servants
+- Full-time government employee/civil servant

-- Full-time staff members of not-for-profit organizations
+- Full-time staff member of not-for-profit organization

-- Full-time arts professionals
+- Full-time arts professional

-- Members of the armed forces
+- Member of the armed forces

 - Full-time clergy

 Travel Guide Planning